mareklinka/esk-form-scanner-model/slides/overview.md

 ### We want to do...

 1. A guy comes to us with a vehicle registration certificate
-2. We take a picture of the document using your phone/tablet
+2. We take a picture of the document using our phone/tablet
 3. We want to do OCR on the document, but only on a specific field
 4. This piece of info is then pre-filled in our application